Nimo

 Check both mass and charge balance for every equation.

-Multiply half-equations to equalise electrons before combining.
+Multiply half-equations to equalize electrons before combining.

 Keep insoluble solids and gases as molecules in ionic equations.